cerhardt/redcap-load-last-visit/README.md

   -  Option 2: Type a custom filter (same syntax like branching logic)
   -  Select the scope of previous events/instances if you want to override the global setting
   -  Select state for pre-populated instruments if you want to override the global setting
+  -  Check if you want to update instruments (override global setting)

 ## Example 1 (longitudinal project)